nithishdivakar/nithishdivakar.github.io/content/posts/Sampling in a Sphere.md

 ---

 # Sampling in a Sphere

-Generating a uniformly sampling points is easy.
-But what they should also lie in a sphere?
+Understanding how to generate a uniform sample of points inside a sphere takes us through a few interesting topics.
+So let begin with the end in mind.

-Let begin with the end.
-This algorithm generates a uniformly sampling of points inside sphere in n dimensions.
+The following algorithm generates a uniform sample of points inside sphere in n dimensions.

 $$u_1, \ldots, u_{n+2} \sim \mathcal{N}(0,1)$$
 $$x_1, \ldots, x_n = \frac{(u_1,\ldots, u_n)}{\sqrt{u_1^2+\ldots+u_{n+2}^{2}}}$$